 8.15.1.2 Multicast MBS Session Context Establishment

-Figure 8.15.1.2-1 illustrates an examplified interaction of NGAP, E1AP, F1AP and RRC protocol functions for Multicast MBS Session Context Establishment.
+Figures 8.15.1.2-1, 8.15.1.2-2 and 8.15.1.2-3 illustrate an examplified interaction of NGAP, E1AP, F1AP and RRC protocol functions for Multicast MBS Session Context Establishment.

+A UE joins an inactive multicast MBS Session as first UE in a gNB:

-Figure 8.15.1.2-1: Multicast MBS Session Context establishment
+Figure 8.15.1.2-1: Multicast MBS Session Context establishment - a UE joins an inactive multicast MBS Session as first UE in a gNB

+0. For a certain multicast MBS session (TMGI), which is currently inactive, no multicast MBS session context is yet established in the gNB.

-1. A multicast session context is established by the 5GC.
+1. The gNB(-CU-CP) receives for a UE within the NGAP PDU Session Modification Request message the information that the UE has joined a multicast MBS session.
+A multicast MBS session context is established within the gNB.

+NOTE 1: NAS related details for PDU Session signalling are not shown in Figure 8.15.1.2-1.

 2/3.
-If not yet existing, the gNB-CU-CP establishes the multicast bearer context at the gNB-CU-UP, in order to retrieve for unicast NG-U transport the GTP DL TEID, a shared resource address (GTP DL TEID).
+If not yet existing, the gNB-CU-CP establishes the multicast MBS session context at the gNB-CU-UP, in order to retrieve for unicast NG-U transport the GTP DL TEID, a shared resource address (GTP DL TEID).

 4/5.
-If applicable, the gNB-CU-CP establishes the Multicast Context at the DU, providing MRB configuration.
-It may contain MBS Area Session ID information.

-6. Dependent on e.g. joined UEs, the gNB-DU triggers the establishment of an F1-U tunnel, which is established either per DU or per cell or per MBS Area Session ID.
-The receiving gNB-CU-CP may need to fetch a gNB side NG-U TNL address information for the gNB-CU-UP by means of a E1AP MC Bearer Context Modification procedure.

-7/8.
 The gNB-CU CP triggers the NGAP Distribution Setup procedure.
 For unicast transport, DL/UL GTP TEIDs are exchanged, for multicast transport, multicast address information is fetched from the 5GC.

+6/7.
+The UE context in the gNB-DU is modified to include the information that the UE has joined the multicast MBS session.

-9/10.
-The gNB-CU-UP side of the F1-U and NG-U UP entity is established by means of the E1AP MC Bearer Context Modification procedure, providing the DU side F1-U TNL address and the 5GC NG-U TNL address to the gNB-CU-UP, which provides the gNB-CU-UP side F1-U TNL address in return.
+8./9.
+The NG-U UP entity is established by means of the E1AP MC Bearer Context Modification procedure, providing the DU side F1-U TNL address and the 5GC NG-U TNL address to the gNB-CU-UP, which provides the gNB-CU-UP side F1-U TNL address in return.

-11. The gNB-CU-UP side F1-U TNL address is provided to the gNB-DU.

-12. In case of NG-U multicast transport, the gNB-CU-UP joins the NG-U multicast group.
+10. In case of NG-U multicast transport, the gNB-CU-UP joins the NG-U multicast group.

-13. The gNB-CU-CP RRC-configures each UE which has joined the multicast group.

-14. The gNB successfully terminates the NGAP procedure for establishing the multicast session context.
+11. The gNB successfully terminates the NGAP PDU Session Modification procedure.

-15. The multicast MBS media stream is provided to the UEs.
+12./13.
+The gNB-CU-CP may decide, probably after a couple of UEs have joined the inactive MBS session, to establish the multicast MBS session context at the gNB- DU, providing the current MBS Session Status and the MRB configuration, and, if applicable, MBS Service area information.

+14. If the MBS session context is established at the gNB-DU, establishment of F1-U tunnel resources may be triggered by means of the F1AP Multicast Distribution Setup procedure, which are either established per DU or per cell or, if applicable, per MBS Area Session ID.
+The decision to establish per cell or per MBS Area Session ID may depend on the joined UEs’ current location.

+15.-17.
+The receiving gNB-CU-CP may need to fetch a gNB side NG-U TNL address information from the gNB-CU-UP by means of a E1AP MC Bearer Context Modification procedure and provide it to the gNB-DU.

+NOTE 2: If the gNB-DU decides to establish multiple F1-U tunnels for an MRB then steps 14.-17. are performed multiple times.

 On NG-U, in case of location dependent multicast MBS Sessions, multiple shared NG-U transport tunnels may need to be setup, one per Area Session ID served by the gNB.

 In case of shared NG-U termination,